ttinoco/PFNET/python/docs/networks.rst

 Overview
 ========

 Power networks in PFNET are represented by objects of type |Network|.
 These objects are created from power network data files using a :ref:`Parser <parsers>`, as described in the previous section.
-Once the network is created, it can be analyzed, visualized, and used to construct network optimization problems.
+Once the network is created, it can be analyzed, modified, and used to construct network optimization problems.

 An important attribute of the |Network| class is :data:`base_power <pfnet.Network.base_power>`.
 This quantity, which has units of MVA, is useful for converting power quantities in per unit system base power to MW or MVAr.